MATCHING GRANT INITIATIVE

 This is an invitation only application requiring a password to access.

-Each county will select one month to host its event beginning in May of 2016 and ending in April of 2017.
+Each county will select one month to host its event.
 Participating Foundations can host a one-day event, a month-long campaign, or something in between.

 A grant report will be due at the end of the month following the matching event.
 The matching grant will be disbursed following receipt of the report.